 Landfall HDD construction is anticipated to occur within the paved parking lot at Smith Point County Park on Fire Island.
 The ICW HDD will route the Onshore Transmission Cable across the ICW from the entry site located at the paved parking lot within Smith Point Marina to the exit site located at the west end of Smith Point County Park.
-Both SCP are managed by Suffolk County and are zoned as Preserved Recreation and Open Space.
+Both SCPs are managed by Suffolk County and are zoned as Preserved Recreation and Open Space.
+Note that the entry side of TC3 (HDD construction at Carmans River and Victory Avenue) is located in South Haven County Park and this construction is addressed in the section describing the TC locations below.